shankarlohar/FlaskWithCRUD-TODO/README.md

-# FlaskWithCRUD-TODO
+# SLIA - TODO
-This is a simple TODO application built with FLASK and SQL lite.
+A simple and minimal todo application.
+For learning !